INFORMATICA AND ORACLE

 When Informatica fires the lookup query to database, it appends a ORDER BY clause at the end of the query.
 However you can suppress this default behaviour by appending a comment “--“at the end of the override query.
 You should consider following factors regarding default Informatica Lookup ORDER BY –

-1. ORDER BY clause may create additional processing overhead on database.
+- ORDER BY clause may create additional processing overhead on database.
 So ensure that in the SELECT list of the lookup query, you do not include any column that are redundant because otherwise those columns will also be included in ORDER BY also

-2. Do not completely suppress the ORDER BY.
+- Do not completely suppress the ORDER BY.

 I recommend you always perform ORDER BY at least on the columns which are being used in the joining condition.
-This is because Informatica creates its own index on the joining columns and therefore if the joining columns are ordered, Informatica would require less space (and time) to create the indexes.
+This is because Informatica creates its own index on the joining columns and therefore if the joining columns are ordered, Informatica would require less space (and time) to create the indexes. - If you completely suppress the ORDER BY from the Lookup query then Informatica will generate a Warning like below in the session log –

 WARNING!
 Found unsorted input when building Lookup cache of [XXX_XXX_XXX] (Current number of entries in the index cache = 1).
 Continue building the cache by insertion.
 This will cause it to take longer and the index cache may require more space.